phluxor/docs/en/features/mailbox.md

 When using a The bounded mailbox,
 if the mailbox becomes full, new messages are forwarded to the dead letter queue.

+## Mailbox Instrumentation

+### Dispatchers and Invokers

+You can set two components in a mailbox: a dispatcher and an invoker.
+When an actor is created, the invoker becomes the actor context,
+and the dispatcher is generated from `Phluxor\ActorSystem\Props`.

+### Mailbox Invoker

+When the mailbox retrieves a message from the queue,
+it passes the message to the registered invoker for processing.
+In the case of an actor, the actor context accesses the message and processes it by invoking the actor's receive method.

+If an error occurs during message processing,
+the mailbox escalates the error to the registered invoker,
+which continues execution by performing actions such as restarting the actor.